Free Energy Node Embedding via Generalized Skip-gram with Negative Sampling: Introduction

 In order to find better similarity measures, we rely on the free energy (FE) distance~\cite{fe_dist}.
 Using a single parameter, the FE distance interpolates between the shortest path (SP) and the commute time (CT) distances, which represent two extreme notions of distances on graphs.
-Indeed, while the SP distance only considers the path of minimum length between every pair of nodes, the CT distance takes into account all the (absorbing) paths between nodes and has been used in various network analysis tasks including node embeddings~\cite{simnet}.
+Indeed, while the SP distance only considers the path of minimum length between every pair of nodes, the CT distance takes into account all the (hitting) paths between nodes and has been used in various network analysis tasks including node embeddings~\cite{simnet}.
 However, it has been found that the CT distance might be misleading for large graphs~\cite{ct_problem, ct_problem2, ct_problem3}.
 This motivates us to consider the FE distance which is more flexible and can be tailored for graphs of different types and sizes.
-The FE distance has several beneficial properties -- it is graph geodetic and can be computed in closed form --, and it has shown superior performance in capturing information useful for node clustering and classification compared to other measures that interpolate between the SP and the CT distances~\cite{fe_dist}.
+The FE distance has several beneficial properties -- it is a graph geodetic and can be computed in closed form --, and it has shown superior performance in capturing information useful for node clustering and classification compared to other measures that interpolate between the SP and the CT distances~\cite{fe_dist}.

 To improve the matrix factorization step, we modify the loss function in the framework of skip-gram with NS to accommodate arbitrary similarity matrices, including those with unbounded negative entries such as the similarity matrix associated with DeepWalk~\cite{deepwalk, netmf}.
+There is a series of embedding methods including but not limited to~\cite{deepwalk,line,node2vec,walklets,app,metapath2vec,mines,verse} that leverage this framework while considering different similarity measures such as node2vec~\cite{node2vec} (considers higher-order proximities) and LINE~\cite{line} (considers the first-order and second-order proximities).
+An important work in this thread is VERSE~\cite{verse}, which generalizes the framework to arbitrary similarity matrices satisfying the condition that each row is amenable to being interpreted as a probability distribution.
+Our proposed matrix factorization method gets rid of this condition, thus further extending VERSE.
 Moreover, we demonstrate that the proposed factorization can better preserve node pairs having higher similarity scores compared to SVD-related methods based on the $\ell_2$ loss function.
 Finally, relying on the use of TensorFlow \cite{tf}, we provide an efficient implementation of the proposed factorization by leveraging GPU resources.